 Planning for a stay in the hospital is not always an easy thing.
 What should you bring?
 What shouldn't you bring?
 It's hard to know how to prepare.
 Listed below are some things that will help make your hospital stay a bit more comfortable.

-There are things you don't need in the hospital, and bringing them may cause you to worry about their safety.
-These include: Large amounts of cash, credit cards, and checkbookJewelryElectric razors, hair dryers, and curling ironsKeysCigarettesAny food
+There are things you don't need in the hospital.
+Bringing some items may even cause you to worry about their safety.
+These include: Large amounts of cash, credit cards, and checkbookJewelryElectric razors, hair dryers, and curling ironsKeysCigarettesFood

 Many hospitals will mail you information in advance of your stay.
 Read the information and fill out any forms before you leave home.
 It will give you more time to think about your answers and save you time when you get to admissions.